Spring is like a long distance relationship—it’s always fresh.

 - Quit coffee.
 Nah, just kidding.
 Double up!

 - It’s not too late to join a gym.
-Spring resolutions last much longer than New Years resolutions.
-I just made that up, but I believe it’s probably true.
+Spring resolutions last much longer than New Year’s resolutions.
 You can do it!

 Adam Waxman is an award winning travel journalist focusing on food, wine and well being.
 As well as an actor in film, television and formerly, the Stratford Festival, he is the Publisher of DINE and Destinations magazine.